 Contaminated coolant on the tank surface

-Step 1 : Prepare the System Cleaner To begin, purchase a suitable system cleaner from our website (insert link).
+To begin, purchase a suitable system cleaner from our website!
 Use the following formula to determine the amount of cleaner required: Cleaner = Tank capacity/100 * K. For moderate pollution, set K = 4, and for hard pollution, set K = 6.
 For example, if you have a 400-liter coolant tank, you will need to add 16 liters of cleaner.
 In gallons, for a 105-gallon tank, add 4 gallons of cleaner.
 Utilize all coolant nozzles inside the machine and pump the coolant with the cleaner through the high-pressure coolant unit if available.

-Step 3 : Ensure Safety Precautions Before you begin cleaning, ensure that the CNC machine is turned off and locked out properly.
+Before using a CNC coolant cleaner, ensure that the CNC machine is turned off and locked out properly.
 This step is crucial for your safety.

 CNC machine tank with contaminated coolant

-Removing old coolant and debries from the tank of CNC machine
+Removing old coolant and debris from the tank of CNC machine

 Coolant tank of CNC machine after cleaning